 The overarching guidelines that apply to women in the workforce, parallel planning motherhood is The 1961 Maternity Act and applies to every organization which has 10 or more employees on any given day during the preceding year.
 To receive the benefits listed in this act, the employee must have worked in the establishment for at least 80 days (nearly 1 and ½ months) in the year preceding the date of delivery.

-1. The maternity leave policy in India in 2015 entitles the mother to a maximum of 12 weeks full paid leave with six of these weeks to be taken after the birth of the child.
+1. The maternity leave policy in India in 2015 entitles the mother to a maximum of six months full paid leave with six of these weeks to be taken after the birth of the child.

 2. Maternity leave application starts from the date from which she is absent from work, which should not be earlier than six weeks from the date of expected delivery.